 Test scenario three: Ravenous field mosquitoes in West Africa

 I gave one of the tents to our entomology field team and brought the others with my research team on our current field research mission.
 We are here now, in Kedougou, West Africa.
 I set up the SansBug tent as a curiosity but very quickly transitioned into sleeping under it every night.
 Each night, I go to sleep to a literal symphony of buzzing mosquitoes around my head, but I don’t have a single bite thanks to the net!
 I was curious with the very fine mesh if it would be too hot for sleeping (here the temperatures can get up over 100degF with humidity, but so far with a fan in the room, it has been very comfortable.
 An additional bonus, the field station where we work has an infestation of bed bugs.
-I put the SansBug on top of the mattress and the bed bugs haven’t been able to get inside, either through the mesh or through the base.
+I put the tent on a bed and the bed bugs haven’t been able to get inside, either through the mesh or through the base.
 Amazing!

 I just wanted to share these thoughts and reviews with you.
 I will definitely be ordering more for our field research team, as well as for my kids and family members for camping trips and play.